-Most often, when we dive headfirst into SEO, we don’t consider the very first step, SEO keyword planning.
-9 times of 10, there isn’t a plan.
-I’ll talk to other photographers who are struggling to gain traction with SEO on their beautiful sites, and my first question is always, “can I see what your keyword plan is?”
+Most often, when we dive headfirst into SEO, we don’t consider the very first step, SEO Keyphrase planning.
+I’ll talk to other photographers during an SEO consultation who are struggling to gain traction with their beautiful sites, and my first question is always, “Can I see what your keyword plan is?”

 Not having a plan for your SEO is a problem.
 Why?
 It’s sort of like throwing darts without seeing the dartboard.
 You can learn all the dart-throwing skills, but you’re sunk before beginning if you’re not aiming for something.